TsingZ0/FedKTL/README.md

 # System

 - `main.py`: System configurations.
-- `FedKTL.sh`: Command lines to run experiments with default hyperparameter settings.
+- `total.sh`: Command lines to run experiments for FedKTL with default hyperparameter settings.
 - `flcore/`:
     - `clients/`: The code on clients.
 See [HtFL](https://github.com/TsingZ0/HtFL) for baselines.
     - `servers/`: The code on servers.
 See [HtFL](https://github.com/TsingZ0/HtFL) for baselines.